Skip to main content

-Who Gets the Money In a Wrongful Death Lawsuit?
+Who Gets the Money In a Wrongful Death Lawsuit In Pennsylvania?

 Pennsylvania defines wrongful death as a death that occurs due to “a wrongful act or neglect or unlawful violence or negligence of another.”
 In other words, Pennsylvania considers any death caused by another person’s negligent or wrongful act a wrongful death.

 Pennsylvania law requires the personal representative of the decedent’s estate to file a wrongful death lawsuit.
-However, if they fail to file the wrongful death suit within six months of the death, any of the decedent’s beneficiaries can file the wrongful death claim on behalf of all beneficiaries.
+However, if they cannot file the wrongful death suit within six months of the death, any of the decedent’s beneficiaries can file the wrongful death claim on behalf of all beneficiaries.

-At the conclusion of a wrongful death suit, the settlement or judgment is distributed to the decedent’s beneficiaries.
+They distribute the settlement or judgment to the decedent’s beneficiaries at the conclusion of a wrongful death suit.
 A beneficiary is someone who is designated to receive benefits on behalf of someone else.
-In Pennsylvania, the intestacy statute outlines who receives the settlement based on which family members survive the decedent.
-The settlement is distributed as follows:
+In Pennsylvania, the intestacy statute outlines who receives the settlement, based on which family members survive the decedent.

-• If the decedent has no surviving spouse or children, the settlement proceeds go to the decedent’s parents;
+- If the decedent has no surviving spouse and no children, the settlement proceeds go to the decedent’s parents;

 How are wrongful death settlements paid out?
 Wrongful death settlement proceeds go directly to the beneficiary instead of passing through the decedent’s estate.
 Once a settlement is approved, the personal representative will determine what shares each beneficiary is entitled to and distribute the proceeds.

-Can a sibling sue for wrongful death?
-The personal representative of the decedent’s estate is responsible for filing the wrongful death claim.
+The personal representative of the decedent’s estate files the wrongful death claim.
 The decedent can name whoever they want as their personal representative in their will.
 If they didn’t leave a will naming a personal representative, the court will appoint someone to serve as the decedent’s personal representative.
-Oftentimes, the court will appoint a surviving spouse or family member to serve as the personal representative.
+Often, the court will appoint a surviving spouse or family member to serve as the personal representative.

 As stated above, a sibling can recover damages for wrongful death if the decedent lacks a surviving spouse, surviving parents, or surviving descendants.